JohnTerragnoli/ECE383_Lab03/README.md

     break;
 ```

-When I ran this code and pressed 'x' a couple of times, the exSel did in fact turn on and off, as noted by the picture below:
+When I ran this code and pressed 'x' a couple of times, the exSel did not freeze but the exSel itself was changing, as noted by the picture below:

 ![alt tag](https://raw.githubusercontent.com/JohnTerragnoli/ECE383_Lab03/master/Pictures/Toggle%20Slave%20Works.PNG "toggle almost works")

 This means that the slave register responding to the toggle switch is at least working.
 It is probably the internal exSel logic which is not working then.

 So to check this I decided to go through the modules user_logic.vhd, lab2.vhd, and lab2_datapath.vhd, just to make sure the exSel signal was getting through properly.
 I found a minor error where I forgot to pass exSel into the datapath.
 I fixed this, generated the bitstream again, and tried running the toggle test again.
+It worked!
+The signal froze when the exSel was turned on.